mac-aron/AI-genetic-algorithm/README.md

 The algorithm makes use of the following appropriate `selection`, `crossover`, `mutation`, and `replacement` operators, all of which are implemented without using any exisiting libraries.
 For each of the paramter values in each method I have carefully made the design decisions on how to implement the algorithm and what parameter values to use, and those can be set in the macros section in `main.m`.

 ### Selection
-- **Roulette wheel selection** is a method of selecting individuals from a population in a genetic algorithm (GA) to participate in the reproduction process.
-The idea behind roulette wheel selection is to assign a higher probability of selection to individuals with better fitness scores, in a way that is similar to linear-rank selection.
+- **Roulette wheel selection** is a method to assign a higher probability of selection to individuals with better fitness scores, in a way that is similar to linear-rank selection.
 However, in roulette wheel selection, the selection probabilities are assigned in a continuous manner, rather than being based on ranks.
-- **Tournament selection** is a method of selecting individuals from a population in a genetic algorithm (GA) to participate in the reproduction process.
-The idea behind tournament selection is to randomly select a small group of individuals (called a tournament) from the population, and then choose the individual with the best fitness score to participate in reproduction.
+- **Tournament selection** is a method to randomly select a small group of individuals (called a tournament) from the population, and then choose the individual with the best fitness score to participate in reproduction.
 This process is repeated until the desired number of individuals have been selected.
-- **Linear-rank selection** is a method of selecting individuals from a population in a genetic algorithm (GA) to participate in the reproduction process.
-The idea behind linear-rank selection is to assign a higher probability of selection to individuals with better fitness scores.
+- **Linear-rank selection** is a method to assign a higher probability of selection to individuals with better fitness scores.
 This can be done by ranking the individuals in the population according to their fitness scores, and then assigning a selection probability to each individual